keesschollaart81/case.schollaart.net/_posts/2016-03-10-office365-migration-using-c-sharp.md

 - Can not (or hardly) be automated

-- Only on source or destination (folder)
+- Only one source or destination (folder)

-- Reporting on running job is very simple
+- Reporting on running job is very basic

 ## Undocumented features
 Some technical parts of this migration process are documented, like [Site.CreateMigrationJob()](https://msdn.microsoft.com/EN-US/library/office/microsoft.sharepoint.client.site.createmigrationjob.aspx).